Refinable modeling for unbinned SMEFT analyses: Simulation for inference

-A reweighting function $r(\bx_i,\bz_i|\bt,\bn,\btn,\bnn)$ must be available for the corresponding model parameter.
-It can depend on both observables and latent features.
-Important tractable examples pertain to the parton level, where access to the analytic implementation of the ME-squared terms allows the computation of the joint likelihood ratio.
-Besides parton-level parameterizations of the form
+A reweighting function $r(\bx_i,\bz_i|\bt,\bn,\btn,\bnn)$ must be available for the corresponding model parameter and can depend on both observables and latent features.
+Important tractable cases occur at the parton level, where access to the analytic form of ME-squared terms allows computation of the joint likelihood ratio.
+In addition to parton-level parametrizations of the form

-that are designed to mimic the effect of higher-order perturbative corrections as in Eq.~\ref{eq:prediction-tot}, it can be useful to describe the uncertainties related to other inaccuracies of the theoretical predictions with nuisance parameters.
-For example, the predicted rates of events with a high multiplicity of generated particle-level jets ($N_{\textrm{gen-jet}}$) depend on the details of the matching of the ME calculation and the PS~\cite{Hoeche:2005vzu}, with significant uncertainties in many cases.
-We can, for example, associate ad-hoc uncertainties to events with different particle-level jet multiplicities using the ad-hoc variation
+designed to approximate higher-order perturbative corrections as in Eq.~\ref{eq:prediction-tot}, it is useful to describe uncertainties related to other theoretical inaccuracies with nuisance parameters.
+For example, the predicted rates of events with high particle-level jet multiplicity ($N_{\textrm{gen-jet}}$) depend on the specifics of matching between the ME calculation and the PS~\cite{Hoeche:2005vzu}, often with significant uncertainties.
+To address this, we can introduce ad-hoc uncertainties for events with different particle-level jet multiplicities through the variation